 Our repairs responsibilities

-In general, we’re responsible for repairing and maintaining the structure of your home, any communal areas and the fittings we’ve provided.
+If you have an assured, secure or fixed term tenancy, in general we’re responsible for repairing and maintaining the structure of your home, any communal areas and the fittings we’ve provided.
 This includes:

 - The structure and exterior of your home (including roofs, chimneys, chimney stacks, flues (but not sweeping), exterior walls, floors, ceiling, window frames, external doors, drains, gutters and outside walls and paths.